What is a Unit Investment Trust?

+UITS don’t actively trade their investment portfolio.
+That is, a UIT buys a relatively fixed portfolio of securities (for example, five, ten, or twenty specific stocks or bonds), and holds them with little or no change for the life of the UIT.
 Because the investment portfolio of a UIT is fixed, investors know basically what they are investing in for the duration of their investment.
 Unfortunately, if one of the securities is underperforming, no adjustments can be made.
 This is especially important in the volatile energy sector.
 Just because a UIT had excellent performance last year does not necessarily mean that it will again this year.

+Unit Investment Trusts (UITs) have a termination date that is established when the UIT is created.
+When a UIT terminates, any remaining investment portfolio securities are sold and the proceeds are paid to the investors.
 Many brokers are pushing “short-term strategy” trusts that dissolve after one to two years, possibly because of the high transaction fees, which are charged with the purchase and again with the dissolution.
 UITs can be very attractive to brokers due to the high upfront commissions, usually around 4%.

 On behalf of investors, The White Law Group is investigating claims that some brokers violated securities law and FINRA regulations when selling certain UITs.
 It’s possible the broker-dealers failed to perform adequate due diligence on the UITs before offering them for sale to their clients and that the brokerage firms failed to determine whether the investments were appropriate in light of their clients age, investment, experience, net worth, and tolerance for risk.
 If a broker overlooks suitability requirements, investors may have an actionable claim to recover their losses in a product in a claim through FINRA dispute resolution.